alvindav/ENSC251/README.md

 # ENSC251
 ### REQUIREMENTS TO RUN TESTS

-* WRITTEN IN ECLIPSE
-* LINUX ENVIRONMENT
+* Open projects in Eclipse
-* LINUX - X86_64 GNU COMPILER
+* Linux - x86_64 GNU compiler

 In ENSC 251, we created a C++ subset language that would parse through C++ source code, construct an Abstract Syntax Tree, and evaluate the statements represented by the tree.